Midsomer Murders: Broadcast

-As of February, 2023, Midsomer Murders is broadcast in the USA on the Ion Mystery Network.

-As of March 2023, Midsomer Murders is broadcast in the USA on the streaming service Pluto TV, with a channel dedicated entirely to the series.
+The Paramount Channel broadcasts episode reruns daily.

+PBS also occasionally shows Midsomer Murders on some stations from time to time.

 Soundtracks

 Composed by Jim Parker, the main theme is a moderate-tempo waltz, performed (primarily though not exclusively) on an unusual electronic musical instrument, the theremin, which has a sound not unlike a low whistle or a human voice.
 The theremin part was played by Celia Sheen (1940–2011).
 From the 14th series onwards the soundtrack was altered so that during the closing titles a standardised version of the theme is played on a solo violin in place of the theremin.
 Occasionally a version with a longer introduction opens the show, using a flute rather than a theremin as the lead instrument.

-The closing theme for ‘The Scarecrow Murders’, shown on 29 May 2022 to celebrate 25 years, was a more jovial clarinet version.
+The closing theme for "The Scarecrow Murders", shown on 29 May 2022 to celebrate 25 years, was a more jovial clarinet version.

 Multiple soundtrack CDs have been released so far, containing versions of the theme and musical cues from various series.

 Home media

-All 114 episodes that have aired so far have been released in the UK (Region 2) including three Christmas specials.
+All 140 episodes have been released in the US (Region 1) and in the UK (Region 2) including three Christmas specials, by Acorn Media.
 The first 18 series and "Part 1" of series 19 of Midsomer Murders have been released in Australia and New Zealand (Region 4).

-Note that episodes 1 to 100 were originally released as 25 "sets", which are now discontinued, and have been re-released as "series" 1 to 16 in redesigned packages.
+Note that episodes 1 to 100 were originally released as 25 DVD "sets", which were not in chronological order and are now discontinued.
+They have been re-released in 2015 as a chronological "series" 1 to 16 in redesigned packages.
+To confuse fans further, Costco Warehouses sold 5 abbreviated (region 1) sets with one less disc, but used the same "set" numberings even though they did not match the retail "sets".

+Blue-ray discs were released for "Sets" 17 through 25 and "Series" 16 through 24, picking up where the "sets" left off but not re-issuing the "sets" in redesigned packages like the DVDs did.

 In January 2006, Midsomer Murders started a DVD and Magazine Collection, available at newsagents in Australia, New Zealand, South Africa, and the UK.

-Acorn Media UK has released 24 DVD sets of Midsomer Murders in North America as well as several collections, which are:
+Acorn Media had released DVD chronological order collections of Midsomer Murders in North America, which are: